-- (1) In deciding an appeal, the Magistrates Court may - (a) confirm the destruction order with or without conditions; or

-- (b) quash the destruction order with or without conditions. - (2) The Magistrates Court may only quash the destruction order if the Court is satisfied, on the balance of probabilities, that- - (a) the animal was unlawfully seized and impounded; or - (b) there was no legal basis for the making of the destruction order; or - (c) an alternative order agreed between the local government and the keeper of the impounded animal is consistent with the objects of this local law. - (3) Where the Magistrates Court quashes the destruction order the Court may make an order for the costs of the appeal against the local government only if the court is satisfied that the animal was unlawfully seized or there was no reasonable basis for making the decision subject to the appeal. - (4) Where the Magistrates Court confirms a destruction order the Court may order the keeper of the impounded animal to pay the local government's costs of the appeal and all costs relating to the seizure, impounding, care and destruction of the animal.
+- (1) In deciding an appeal, the Magistrates Court may - (a) confirm the decision appealed against; or - (b) set aside the decision and substitute another decision. - (2) The Magistrates Court may only set aside a decision to make a destruction order if the Court is satisfied, on the balance of probabilities, that- - (a) the animal was unlawfully seized and impounded; or - (b) there was no legal basis for the making of the destruction order; or - (c) an alternative order agreed between the local government and the keeper of the impounded animal is consistent with the objects of this local law. - (3) If the court substitutes another decision, the substituted decision is, for the purposes of this local law, other than this part, taken to be the decision of the local government. - (4) Where the Magistrates Court sets aside the destruction order the Court may make an order for the costs of the appeal against the local government only if the court is satisfied that the animal was unlawfully seized or there was no reasonable basis for making the decision subject to the appeal. - (5) Where the Magistrates Court confirms a decision to make a destruction order the Court may order the keeper of the impounded animal to pay the local government's costs of the appeal and all costs relating to the seizure, impounding, care and destruction of the animal.